waggle-sensor/waggle/coresensors/v3/pbay/README.md

 This folder is for test V3 Intel Chemsense board and integrate codes for sensor boards inclusing airsense and lightsense (Jun 21, 2016).

+The folder stubs is nothing, so please never mind.
+Someday it will be removed.

 Coresense folder contains codes for testing chemsense board.
 The goal for the test is
 * get data from Chemsense board
 * parse them into designated byte format